RANZCR anatomy paper 1

 This exam is in a "write short notes" style and consists of 15 questions of equal weighting.
 The exam length is 120 minutes (with 5 minutes perusal) and is held twice a year 1-2.

-Since September 2013 the exams have taken an electronic format with the answers typed instead of hand-written as in previous years.
+Since September 2013 the exams have taken an electronic format with the answers typed into individual text boxes with headings, such as those listed below.

 For most exam takers, this paper has typically been the most time-constrained of the four.
 There are only 8 minutes per question if the time is allocated evenly.
 A common technique is to limit each answer to 6 or 7 minutes; this leaves 30 or 15 minutes respectively for review at the end of the examination.

-Sub-headings can be useful for ordering answers in the exam and provide a "fall-back" structure if there are difficulties in answering a question.
-Note that these sub-headings are a guide only and there are questions for which they will not be applicable, and your judgment is required in how to answer those questions:
+Sub-headings are provided for each question, and points will only be allocated for information falling within the provided headings.
+The sub-headings below are a guide only and there are questions for which they will not be applicable, and your judgment is required in how to answer those questions:

 - introduction including a brief statement (i.e. one sentence) on function or clinical relevance